balloosnafoo/skinner-instagrAPI/README.md

 reduce the amount of db space that is required by the app.

-I would also spend a bit of time on the styling, as the way that I made it is about as barebones as you can get.
+I would also spend a bit of time on the styling, as the way that I made it is about as barebones as you can get, as I didn't get the impression that the styling was one of the central skills being tested here.

 ## Issues